1st Independent Parachute Brigade: Portrayals

-The brigade's participation in Market Garden was prominently featured in the book and film of a A Bridge Too Far.
+The brigade's participation in Market Garden was prominently featured in the book and film of A Bridge Too Far.
 General Sosabowski was portrayed by Gene Hackman.

 A first-hand account of one of the Polish paratroopers in Market Garden, Stanisław Kulik, is described in the book From the Soviet Gulag to Arnhem: A Polish Paratrooper's Epic Wartime Journey.
 Stanisław had traveled from the Siberian gulag through Central Asia to the UK, where he had trained as a paratrooper.
 He was trapped behind enemy lines in Arnhem and the Dutch Underground helped him escape.